Assisting Oregonians since 2006

 - Pregnancy, maternity, and newborn care (both pre and postnatal)

 - Mental health and substance abuse disorder services, including behavioral health treatment (counseling and psychotherapy)

 - Rehabilitative and habilitative services and devices (helping people with injuries, disabilities, chronic conditions, or recovering mental and physical skills)

 - Laboratory services

-Health insurance plans cover treatment for pre-existing medical conditions.
-None of the credible health insurance carriers can decline or ask you to pay more for your needed health coverage just because of any medical condition you had before your plan started.
+The best part of health insurance for individual and families is plans must cover treatment for pre-existing medical conditions.
+No credible health insurance carriers can decline or ask you to pay more for your needed health coverage just because of a medical condition you had before your plan started.

 Health Maintenance Organization (HMO)

-HMO plans offer health care services through a network of providers who agree to lower rates or provide service only to its members.
-With this health plan, you have a primary care doctor who needs to be in HMO network that will manage your care and may refer you to specialists if needed.
-If you see a doctor who is not in the network, you’ll have to pay full amount for office visit.
-Kaiser Permanente is well known as an HMO plan in Oregon.
+HMO plans offer health care services through a network of providers who agree to lower rates or provide services only to its members.
+With this health plan, you have a primary care doctor who must be in your HMO network.
+If you need a specialists, they must refer you.
+If you see a doctor outside of this network, you will have to pay the full amount.
+Kaiser Permanente is a well-known example of an HMO plan in Oregon.

 Preferred Provider Organization (PPO)